satra/NiPyPe-Paper/nipype_paper.rst

 reimplemented every time).
 Since a Workflow definition is an abstract and simplified representation of the data processing stream, it is much easier to describe and hand over to new project personnel.
-Furthermore, a data independent Workflow definition (see Figure create\_spm\_preproc) enables sharing Workflows within and across research laboratories.
+Furthermore, a data independent Workflow definition (see Figure 8) enables sharing Workflows within and across research laboratories.
 NiPyPe provides a high-level abstraction mechanism for exchanging knowledge and expertise between researchers focused on methods in neuroimaging and those interested in applications.

 The uniform access to Interfaces and the ease of use of Workflows in NiPyPe helps with training new staff.
 Encapsulation provided by